HelloZeroNet/Documentation/docs/faq.md

 "" means the top domain, any other that that is a sub-domain.

-> __Tip:__ You can buy namecoins using bitcoin or other cryptocurrencies using [shapeshift.io](https://shapeshift.io/).
+> __Tip:__ You can buy namecoin for bitcoin or other cryptocurrencies using [shapeshift.io](https://shapeshift.io/).

 > __Tip:__ Other possibilities to register .bit domains: [domaincoin.net](https://domaincoin.net/), [peername.com](https://peername.com/), [dotbit.me](https://dotbit.me/)

-> __Tip:__ You can verify you domain using [namecha.in](http://namecha.in/), for example: [zeroid.bit](http://namecha.in/name/d/zeroid)
+> __Tip:__ You can verify you domain on [namecha.in](http://namecha.in/), for example: [zeroid.bit](http://namecha.in/name/d/zeroid)

 > __Tip:__ You should use only [lower-cased letters, numbers and - in your domains](http://wiki.namecoin.info/?title=Domain_Name_Specification_2.0#Valid_Domains).

-> __Tip:__ To make ZeroHello to your domain instead of your site's address add a domain key to your content.json. ([example](https://github.com/HelloZeroNet/ZeroBlog/blob/master/content.json#L6))
+> __Tip:__ To make ZeroHello to link your domain instead of your site's address add a domain key to your content.json. ([example](https://github.com/HelloZeroNet/ZeroBlog/blob/master/content.json#L6))

 ---

 #### Can I use the generated site address/private key to accept Bitcoin payments?

-Yes, it's a standard Bitcoin addresses, you can import the private key to your client, its using the standard WIF format.
+Yes, it's a standard Bitcoin addresses.
+The private key is WIF formatted, so you can import it to most of the clients.

 > __Tip:__ It's not recommended to keep high amount of money on your site's address, because you have to enter your private key every time you modify your site.